Our Verdict

 Call Quality

-With five microphones and an AI-powered voice isolation algorithm, the SonoFlow does a good job of relaying your voice for phone calls.
-While its overall performance is above average, you won't get crystal-clear calls.
+With five microphones and an AI-powered voice isolation algorithm, the SonoFlow does a good job of relaying voices for phone calls.
+While its overall performance is above average, calls are not crystal-clear.

-Our simulated buzzing office space has many voices in the background, prominent clacky keyboards, clicky mice, and a low-frequency fan hum.
+Our buzzing office space is filled with the sounds of multiple voices in the background, prominent clacking keyboards, clicky mice, and a low-frequency fan hum.